chau0/data_pipeline_air_flow/README.md

-# data_pipeline_air_flow
+# Overview
+---
-An project example to demonstrate how to create a data pipe line with apache airflow
+This project shows how to use Apache Airflow to create a data pipeline.
+Data is configured and scheduled in Apache Airflow.
+- Extract raw data from **S3** to **Redshift**
+- Transform and loading from staging tables to dimension tables
+- Perform data quality checks to monitor data pipeline and track data lineage

+# Directory structure
+---

+# Step to run
+---

+# Data pipeline
+---

+# Database schema
+---